Bost/notes/category-theory.md

   where "it rains" is or is not true
 - In temporal logic we have a logic of "when" - when something is true
-- Set topos / topos of sets is a topos of single point
+- Set topos / topos of sets is a topos of single point Topos properties
+1. has limits and colimits
+2. every morphishm has an epi-mono factorisation.
+I.e. it can be seen as a surjection (onto) followed (one-to-one) by an injection
+3. is cartesian closed
+- Cartesian: has product [e "A × B"] (conjunction) for any pair of objs A, B
+- Closed: has exponential [e "B^A"] (functions A -> B) for any pair of objs A, B
+- 0-th power of an obj: has terminal obj 1 (for all objs there exists a unique map [e "A → 1"])
+4. has a subobject clasifier - contains the "core" of topos logic

 ### Subobject Classifier: Object Ω with Mononorphisms 1 -> Ω
 1 - is a category with only one obj